Frequently Asked Questions

 If issues arise between two or more children, how are these situations handled?
 What if another child becomes aggressive, how will that be handled?

 Preschool aged children are in the process of learning social and emotional skills.
-When children have an issue that arises and they cannot resolve it on their own, teachers will lovingly step in to support the children come up with their own resolutions.
-If a child becomes aggressive, a teacher will calmly and gently remove the child from the situation and will process their feelings, encourage their own ideas on how to resolve and repair, and will offer tips on how to handle a situation differently in the case it comes up again.
+When children have an issue that arises and they cannot resolve it on their own, teachers will lovingly step in to support the children to come up with their own resolutions.
+If a child becomes aggressive, a teacher will calmly and gently remove the child from the situation, giving comforting and understanding presence to process their feelings, as well as encourage their own ideas on how to resolve and repair, and will offer tips on how to handle a situation differently in the case it comes up again.